 • You will need to bring required materials to classes and labs.
 Course notes and lab handouts will be posted on D2L for you to access and print.

-• Printing credits can be bought at the Vermilion bookstore, or you can bring your own printer, paper, ink and laptop to minimize the costs.
+• Printing credits can be bought at the Vermilion bookstore, or you can bring your own printer, paper and ink to minimize the costs.

 The required supply list has been split into blended and face-to-face delivery.
 For face-to-face, some labs begin the first week of school.
 Please ensure you are prepared with all required supplies and clothing.